caraway-and-rye/caraway-and-rye.github.io/recipes/cakes/gingerbread-madeleines.md

 ### How to make:

 Mix all ingredients except the brown butter in a mixer.
 Slowly add the brown butter until smooth.
 Refrigerate for two hours or over night.
-Spoon into madeline pans and bake at 325 degrees until edges are golden brown.
+Spoon into buttered and floured madeline pans and bake at 325 degrees until edges are golden brown.

 ### For a batch of gingerbread spice: